 Lungfuls of fresh air, peaceful walks and a bounty of wildlife are on offer at this coastal reserve.
 The English Channel surrounds the protected area, and the reserve is known for sightings of rare animals such as harbour porpoises and guillemots.
 For history buffs, there are also two (accessible) garrisoned forts dating back to the 18th century.

 Pathways here are typically packed gravel or tarmac, so they’re suitable for wheelchair users, and there’s also a detailed visual guide designed to help those with additional needs prepare for their visit.
-There are four accessible parking bays and an accessible toilet, too.
+There are some accessible parking bays and an accessible toilet, too.

 Royal Botanic Garden, Edinburgh